Women Restarting

 Female entrepreneurship for internally displaced women

-All participants received training in entrepreneurship, financial management, and marketing, aimed at the creation or relaunch of microenterprises.
-The training courses lasted three months, at the end of which participants prepared and presented their business plans to a specialized evaluation committee (composed of representatives from the Women’s Chamber of Commerce, NOVE, Harakat, and other stakeholders).
+The three-month training courses concluded with the presentation of business plans to a specialized committee composed of representatives of the Women’s Chamber of Commerce, NOVE, Harakat, and other local stakeholders.

-The presenters of the 30 business plans deemed the most solid and promising each received technical and financial support amounting to USD 2,100, combined with a three-month coaching program designed to help them overcome initial challenges.
+The 30 proposals deemed the most solid and promising received technical and financial support of USD 2,100 each, combined with three months of individual coaching to help beneficiaries overcome initial challenges and consolidate their businesses.

 Donor: Women’s Peace and Humanitarian Fund